Testimonials | HOME | Kennel Purchase Contract | Login | Register

 Q: Do you accept deposits to hold a puppy?

-A: Yes, A non-refundable deposit of $100 will hold a puppy.
+A: Yes, A non-refundable deposit of $250 will hold a puppy.
 By sending a deposit you are implying that you are ready, willing and able to purchase a pup and all that entails.
 Be certain you are before sending any money.
 By sending a deposit you are implying that you have read the kennel contract and agree to purchase a pup.
 It is a binding contract.
-Deposits are NOT refundable unless the puppy dies.
+Deposits are NOT refundable unless a medical reason puppy isn't saleable or due to death.
 Deposits will start being taken when the puppy is chosen from a picture.
 People can come at 6 weeks to see their puppy.
 Visiting the puppy at 6 weeks will give the new owners a chance to see them running around and it is a fun age.
 I will notify the people on my list first with pictures when litter is born before adding new puppy pictures to my website.

 Q: What forms of payment do you accept?

 A: I will take cash, money order or check for a deposit but ONLY cash when picking up your puppy.
-I can arrange for you to use a credit card but some extra fees will apply.
-Usually about $10.
+I can arrange for you to use Paypal but 4% extra will be charged.

 Q: Do you have a health guarantee?